Populating Your Product Catalogue - the Core of PIM + CMS

 To perform these actions within your tenant, you’ll first need the requisite permissions for the Tree (item access, publishing, deletion, etc).
 Refer to our documentation on roles and permissions for more information.

 Once you have the necessary access, click the Catalogue button on the left-hand side of the screen.
-You can also bring up the command palette with CTRL+K or ⌘+K and type “Catalogue.”
+You can also bring up the command palette with [CTRL or ⌘] + K and type or select "Catalogue."

 On the left side of the Catalogue window is a browser pane that lets you navigate through the hierarchical catalogue structure (once you’ve built it, of course).
 “Catalogue” is the root level.
 As you create folders and subfolders and browse down through them, your browsing path will be displayed at the very top of the browsing pane.
 You can click on the path names to jump back immediately to those levels without having to click the back arrow button (←) multiple times.
 You can also hide the browsing pane by clicking the left arrow button (<) at the bottom.